 - Pathogens/infectious agents and pests (RG2/BSL2 or higher), human and animal pathogens, non-indigenous plant pathogens as well as those plant and animal pests regulated by the USDA-APHIS.

 - Select/Biological Agents and Toxins (CDC and USDA).
-Please note that possession, use, or transfer of Select Agents and Toxins entails additional requirements –contact the ORC for additional
+Note: the possession, use, or transfer of Select Agents and Toxins entails additional requirements –contact the ORC for additional information.

 - Work with animals or vectors known or suspected to be reservoirs of RG2 or RG3 infectious agents when such work increases potential exposure risks to personnel or other animals